-The LGBTQ Center prides itself on providing Education, Engagement, and Support for the URI campus community and beyond.
+The Gender and Sexuality Center prides itself on providing Education, Engagement, and Support for the URI campus community and beyond.
 Education programs allow the entire URI community explore concepts related to LGBTQ people and issues.
 Engagement programs provide an opportunity for people to meet and create meaningful relationships with each other.
 Finally, Support programs give students, faculty, and staff a place and time to receive and offer the benefit of community support for whatever issues our community members encounter.

 - To eradicate oppression toward LGBTQ people

 - To eliminate hate/bias language and action

 - To create a gender neutral campus with entirely gender neutral facilities

 - To become the top center of excellence on issues of gender and sexuality at URI, in Kingston, in RI, the U.S., and the world

 - To produce empirical, original research that contributes to the knowledge of the larger world

 - To create a campus climate where all feel included for their authentic selves

 - To expand the LGBTQ student, faculty, and staff populations on campus and have a better than 95% retention rate